vseib/back-to-basic/QBasic/README.md

 #### The Legacy of Cthulhu (July, 2002)

 An amazing text adventure!
-It is not only a game, it also tells a story ;) Unfortunately in German.
+It is not only a game, it also tells a story ;) Unfortunately only in German.

 ![alt text](images/legacy.png "The legacy of Cthulhu screenshot")